MicrosoftDocs/sdk-api/sdk-api-src/content/hrtfapoapi/nf-hrtfapoapi-ixapohrtfparameters-setsourcegain.md

 ## -description

-Sets the custom direct-path gain value for the current source position.
+Sets the custom direct-path gain value for the current source position in dB.
 Valid only for sounds played with the HrtfDistanceDecayType custom decay type.

 ## -parameters